 | Basic Agentic Loop with Tool Calling | Each model runs an agent loop with tools |

-| Scatter-Gather | Parallel queries to Haiku, Sonnet, Opus |
+| Scatter-Gather | Parallel queries to different models and aggregate results |

 | Durable Agent with Tools | Activities as tools with automatic retries |

 The TypeScript AI SDK integration is currently in Public Preview.
 The @temporalio/ai-sdk package wraps Vercel’s AI SDK, making durable AI agents feel like writing normal code.
+I didn’t hit any rough edges with it at all but something might likely pop up if preparing for production usage.

 Wrapping Up